roma-glushko/roma-glushko.github.io/content/normal-life/index.md

 You feel calm and everything seems to be under the control.
 You are driving toward your goals and plans.
 Nothing stops you!

 Have you ever consider roadblocks?
-Is that you can take part in a cart incident?
+Is that you can take part in a car incident?
 Or you simply get lost?

 Well, you should, because this is how real life looks like.
 There are no reasons to dream about something else which never happens.